 Anyone who has parental responsibility for a pupil on the school roll at the time of the election can nominate themselves, stand for election and vote in the election.
 The term of office for a parent governor is four years.
 Nominations should be made online via this link Click on the link here and must be submitted before noon on Monday 21st June.

 Nomination requires that each candidate provide a brief personal statement of up to 200 words in length, covering a little information about the candidate and why they would like to be a governor.
 Should there be more than one nomination for the vacancy, there will be a parent ballot and all personal statements will be shared with parents, to help them decide how to vote.

-If there is an election, we will run this using an online voting form, via the email address we have registered for parents in the school database (please contact us if you want to check or update this information).
-If you cannot vote online, you can still participate by coming into school and voting in person at reception.
+Within a few days of the closing date for nominations we will inform parents whether we need to hold a ballot.
+If there is a ballot, we will run this using an online voting form, via the email address we have registered for parents in the school database (please contact us if you want to check or update this information).
+If you cannot vote online, you will still be able to participate by coming into school and voting in person.

 We will send more details to you about how to vote online or in person if and when voting is about to start.